TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Fluid is a template engine in TYPO3 used for creating dynamic and customizable frontend layouts.
-It looks like HTML and has specific and extensible tags to be embedded.
-It also standard variable replacement as well as a large range of algorithmic and logical operations.
+It looks like HTML and has embedded tags that can be customized.
+It also has standard variable replacement as well as a large range of algorithmic and logical operations.

     ..  _forge---forger---gerrit:
     -   *Forge / Forger / Gerrit*

-        `Forge <https://forge.typo3.org/>`__ is the central issue platform for letting the Core Team manage the TYPO3 project and its features and bugs. `Forger <https://forger.typo3.com/>`__ and `Gerrit
+        `Forge <https://forge.typo3.org/>`__ is the central platform for issues and where the Core Team manage the TYPO3 project and its features and bugs. `Forger <https://forger.typo3.com/>`__ and `Gerrit
         <https://review.typo3.org/>`__
         are tools for code review and management.